ibexa/documentation-developer/docs/permissions/custom_policies.md

 The content Repository uses [Roles and Policies](permissions.md) to give Users access to different functions of the system.

 Any bundle can expose available Policies via a `PolicyProvider` which can be added to IbexaCoreBundle's [service container](php_api.md#service-container) extension.

 ## PolicyProvider

 A `PolicyProvider` object provides a hash containing declared modules, functions and Limitations.

 - Each Policy provider provides a collection of permission *modules*.
-- Each module can provide *functions* (e.g. in `content/read` "content" is the module, "read" is the function)
+- Each module can provide *functions* (For example, in `content/read`, "content" is the module, and "read" is the function)
 - Each function can provide a collection of Limitations.

 First level key is the module name which is limited to characters within the set `A-Za-z0-9_`, value is a hash of